Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductBasic.md

 The *Execute PHP code* is used to execute a custom PHP code defined in the configuration.
 For detailed information, see [Execute PHP code](../ActindoWorkFlow/UserInterface/08_CoreActions.md#execute-php-code).

-In this use case, you need to determine the connection to be used to create the offer later on.
+In this use case, this action is used to determine the connection ID of the sales channel where the offer needs to be created.
 To do so, you must configure the *Execute PHP code* action as follows:

-**Settings**
+#### Settings

 | Field | Value | Comments |
 |---------|-------|----------|